k2view-academy/K2View-Academy/articles/38_bi_integration/09_update_BI_configuration.md

 * Once the connection details of all matched data sources are updated, create the updated encrypted **WebReports.xml.enc** file.
 * Delete the unencrypted **WebReports.xml** file.

-After the command execution is completed, restart the BI server manually.
+After the command execution is completed, restart the BI server.